jessanderson222/module-one-final-project-guidelines-dumbo-web-102918/README.md

 ### The Book of Food
 Make sure to create a good README.md with a short description, install instructions, a contributors guide and a link to the license for your code.

 Welcome to the Book of Food!
-Here, you can find, create, and save recipes.
+Here, you can find, create, and save recipes to a specific user.
 Enter ingredients that you have at home to find what you can make.
 As you get more comfortable in the kitchen, share your recipes with the community.

 ### Install Instructions
 Clone the repository from https://github.com/jessanderson222/module-one-final-project-guidelines-dumbo-web-102918.
 When you put it onto your own computer, create a new branch to make any edits.